The most beautiful carnivals in Italy

 The Carnival of Venice has always been considered the most elegant in Italy and around the world.

-The historic Venetian costumes (created as a sign of freedom and transgression) consist of beautiful masks and enormous cloaks or nineteenth-century clothing and they are truly impressive.
+The historic Venetian masks, once a symbol of freedom and transgression, are paired with sweeping cloaks and 19th-century costumes.
 Get your camera ready, because you’ll meet people wearing them in every corner of the city!

 In Venice, the Carnival opens every year with the Venetian Festival on the water, a parade on gondolas.
-Among the most typical shows there are also the Flight of the Angel taking place at the bell tower of San Marco and the Festa delle Marie, a spectacular procession that sees 12 Venetian girls parading and ends with the awarding of the most beautiful one.
+Among the most iconic events are the Flight of the Angel from St. Mark’s bell tower and the Festa delle Marie, a spectacular procession of 12 Venetian girls that ends with the crowning of the most beautiful Maria.

 Locals in traditional Venetian costumes near the pier